Campaign of the Month: August 2014

 Count Razvan Basarab

+Unfortunately, he played the game only too well, for Raluca decided that he was too valuable as her mortal catspaw to ever consider bringing him across into the ranks of the undead.
 He saw his dreams of being granted the Embrace dry up long ago, and instead seeks the elevation of all of his family to Clan Tzimisce.
 When his two eldest sons, Costin and Veceslav, neared manhood, Raluca arrived at the castle and insisted that they fight to the death for her favour.
-The winner would earn a Byzantine education and eventually a position as her agent and candidate for the Embrace.
+The winner would earn an education at the finest education institutions of Byzantium, eventually a position as her agent, and finally a candidature for the Embrace as her seneschal.
 Long steeled against the unreasonable demands of the Tzimisce, and eager to please his Domitor, Razvan put a sword in each of their hands while his youngest, Bogdan, looked on.

-Razvan expected Costin, already a skilled warrior and his favourite, to make short work of his little brother Veceslav, whom the count had, in truth, never truly warmed to because of his preference for books over war-craft.
+Razvan expected Costin, already a skilled warrior and his favourite, to make short work of his little brother Veceslav, whom the count had, in truth, never truly warmed to because of his preference for books over warcraft.
 He talked up the older son’s prowess to Raluca, and promptly wound up embarrassed for his efforts.
-Veceslav proceeded to outwit Costin and in an inspired (or desperate) display of ability, ran him through.
+Veceslav proceeded to outwit Costin, and in an inspired (or desperate) display of ability, managed to run him through.
 Raluca was not at all pleased that her groomed candidate was not worthy.
-She broke the count’s jaw with a vicious slap, and bade Veceslav pack his few meagre possessions.
+She broke the count’s jaw with a vicious slap, then bade Veceslav pack his few meagre possessions.
 The boy left for Câmpulung immediately, soon found himself in Constantinople, and never looked back.
 Costin, as it turns out, actually survived the terrible wound, and after many years of humble service to his father he was even allowed to leave the pig sty and move back into the castle.
-Forever after, Bogdan looked up to Veceslav, and was anxious to prove his mettle against him.
+As for Bogdan, forever after he looked up to Veceslav, and was anxious to prove his own mettle against him.

-Years late, Raluca fell afoul of the displeasure of her own master, when it was discovered that she was being not just disloyal, but obviously so.
+Years later, Raluca fell afoul of the displeasure of her own master, when it was discovered that she was being not just disloyal, but obviously so.
 For her transgressions, she was removed from her position, Blood Bound to Tabak, and forced to spend the better part of three decades as a fleshy tapestry in his court so that she might learn the proper panache with regards to politics, intrigue, and betrayal.
-Eventually she gained a second chance to prove her loyalty and capability and was allowed to return to her position as Knez.
+Eventually she gained a second chance to prove her loyalty and capability and was allowed to return to her position as knez.
 Raluca now serves her master meekly, and has no designs on forging her own Voivodate.

 Bogdan too, took service with the Tzimisce when he came of age.
 He earned the Embrace as well, and now serves Voivode Mircea Dzardescu as his Warmaster.
 Having learned his lesson, the count has been careful to maintain cordial relations with Bogdan too.
-He now seeks to find a master for Costin’s son and daughters, and hopes that his both of his Tzimisce children will consider “keeping it in the family”.
+He now seeks to find a master for Costin’s son and daughters, and hopes that both of his Tzimisce children will consider “keeping it in the family”.